 In 1998, a sixteen-year-old girl is found dead.

 One year earlier: a new student steps on the campus of Elm Hollow Academy.
 She soon finds herself invited to an advanced study group, led by her alluring and mysterious art teacher, Annabel.

 There, with three other girls–Alex, Grace, and Robin–the five of them delve into the school’s long-buried grim history: of Greek and Celtic legends; of the school founder’s “academic” interest in the occult; and gruesome 17th century witch trials.

 This is technically a police procedural, so not classic dark academia, but the book’s setting does have some Dark Academia elements.

 The Dark Academia Aesthetic: The Movies and Shows

-Dead Poet’s Society (1989): the quintessential Dark Academia movie!
-Has all the elements of Dark Academia.
+The quintessential Dark Academia movie!
+Has all the elements of Dark Academia (but in the old-school, white guys only way…)

 Ares (2020): I haven’t watched this, but it seems to fit all the criteria.
 It’s about a Dutch medical student initiated into a secret society.